This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The ingredients used to make hummus are on the healthier side, which I’m allll for!

 Whether you’re a parent, grandparent, or single, we all need healthy snacks that will fuel us with energy.
-Some of my favorites include my energy bites recipe, oatmeal protein balls, and coconut chia pudding.
+Some of my favorites include my sweet potato hummus, energy bites recipe, oatmeal protein balls, and coconut chia pudding.

 You can’t go wrong with any of those recipes!